bugflow/pollyanna/README.md

 See, similar but different.
 Maybe you need both?

-Pollyanna generats a diffable output.
+Pollyanna generates a diffable output.
 This means that when the tickets change, and you keep clobbering you old planning documents with new ones, the only difference will be the things that changed.